 2.5.
 Biochemical Analysis

-Post-harvest quality assessments were conducted at 0, 30, 45, and 60 days of storage under ambient laboratory conditions.
+Post-harvest quality assessments were conducted at 0, 30, 45 and 60 days of storage under ambient Laboratory conditions.
 The following biochemical parameters were analyzed using standard protocols:

-Total soluble solids (TSS) using a hand refractometer
+Total soluble solids (TSS) using a hand refractometer;

-Titratable acidity using standard acid-base titration
+Titratable acidity using standard acid-base titration;

-Ascorbic acid content using the 2,6-dichlorophenolindophenol titration method
+Ascorbic acid content using the 2,6-dichlorophenolindophenol titration method;

-Fruit firmness using a penetrometer
+Fruit firmness using a penetrometer.

-Analytical methods followed were in accordance with the standard procedures of the Association of Official Analytical Chemists (AOAC) and other recognized laboratory standards.
+Analytical methods followed were in accordance with the standard procedures of the Association of Official Analytical Chemists (AOAC) and other recognized Laboratory standards.

 2.6.
 Statistical Analysis

 The data collected for all parameters were subjected to analysis of variance (ANOVA) as per the Completely Randomized Design (CRD).
-The significance of treatment effects was tested at the 5% level of probability, and critical difference (CD) values were calculated to determine the significance between treatment means.
+The significance of treatment effects was tested at the 5% level of probability and critical difference (CD) values were calculated to determine the significance between treatment means.
 Statistical analysis was performed using appropriate software tools.

 RESULTS AND DISCUSSION

-The results of the present study revealed that the use of different organic manures and GA₃ levels had a significant and positive effect on the growth, yield attributes, and fruit yield of tomato and presented in Table 1 and Fig. 1 and Table 2 and Fig. 2 and Fig. 3.

-3.1 Growth Parameters:
+3.1.
+Growth Parameters

-The data were recorded at 30, 60 days after transplanting (DAT), and at harvest revealed that application of poultry manure @ 2.5 t/ha (O₄) consistently produced the tallest plants, with heights of 30.50 cm, 50.03 cm, and 69.80 cm, respectively.
-This treatment significantly outperformed other organic manure treatments such as vermicompost @ 4.0 t/ha (O₃) and FYM @ 12 t/ha (O₂), as well as the control, which recorded the lowest growth (Fig. 1).
-Similarly, the highest plant height among GA₃ levels was recorded with GA₃ @ 75 ppm (G₄) at all stages, indicating that higher concentrations of gibberellic acid effectively promote cell elongation and stem growth.
-The presented investigation was close agreement with findings of Kar et al., (2016) and Ponnia et al., (2024).
+Analysis of Table 1 shows that the data recorded at 30 and 60 days after transplanting (DAT) and at harvest revealed that application of poultry manure at 2.5 t/ha (Treatment O3) consistently produced the tallest plants, with heights of 30.50 cm, 50.03 cm and 69.80 cm, respectively.
+This treatment significantly outperformed other organic manure treatments such as vermicompost (4.0 t/ha) (Treatment O2) and Farmyard manure (FYM) at 12 t/ha (Treatment O1), as well as the control, which recorded the lowest growth (Fig. 1).
+Similarly, the highest plant height among GA₃ levels was recorded with GA₃ at 75 ppm (Treatment G3) at all stages, indicating that higher concentrations of gibberellic acid effectively promote cell elongation and stem growth.
+The present investigation was close agreement with findings of Kar et al. (2016) and Ponnia et al. (2024).

-The number of branches per plant was also significantly influenced by both organic manures and GA₃ levels.
-Poultry manure @ 2.5 t/ha produced the highest number of branches per plant (5.15, 7.58, and 9.85 at 30 DAT, 60 DAT, and harvest, respectively), followed by vermicompost and FYM.
-Among GA₃ treatments, GA₃ @ 75 ppm recorded the maximum branches per plant (5.10, 7.53, and 9.75), showing that higher GA₃ levels enhanced lateral branching, likely due to improved nutrient availability and hormonal stimulation of axillary bud growth.
-The presented investigation was close agreement with findings of Gupta et al., (2023) and Handa et al., (2011).
+The number of branches per plant was also significantly influenced by both organic manures and GA₃ levels (Table 1).
+Poultry manure at 2.5 t/ha produced the highest number of branches per plant (5.15 at 30 DAT; 7.58 at 60 DAT and 9.85 at harvest), followed by vermicompost and FYM.
+Among GA₃ treatments, GA₃ at 75 ppm recorded the maximum branches per plant (5.10 at 30 DAT; 7.53 at 60 DAT and 9.75 at harvest), showing that higher GA₃ levels enhanced lateral branching, likely due to improved nutrient availability and hormonal stimulation of axillary bud growth.
+The present investigation was close agreement with findings of Gupta et al. (2023) and Handa et al. (2011).

-The shoot girth was highest in plants treated with poultry manure @ 2.5 t/ha (3.35 cm), followed by vermicompost and FYM, while the control recorded the lowest shoot girth (2.45 cm).
-Similarly, GA₃ @ 75 ppm recorded the maximum shoot girth (3.25 cm), followed by lower concentrations.
-The results confirm that the combined use of organic manures and GA₃ stimulates stronger stem development, contributing to improved vegetative vigour.
-The present investigation was close agreement with findings of Akhatr et al., (2010), Ahmed et al., (2022) and Bello et al., (2012).
+The shoot girth was highest in plants treated with poultry manure at 2.5 t/ha (3.35 cm), followed by vermicompost (3.18 cm) and FYM (3.08 cm), while the control recorded the lowest shoot girth (2.45 cm).
+Similarly, GA₃ at 75 ppm recorded the maximum shoot girth (3.25 cm), followed by GA3-50 ppm (3.15 cm) and GA3-25 ppm (2.95 cm).
+The results confirm that the use of organic manures and GA₃ stimulates stronger stem development, contributing to improve vegetative vigour.
+The present investigation was close agreement with findings of Akhatr et al. (2010), Ahmed et al. (2022) and Bello et al. (2012).

-3.2 Yield Parameters:
+3.2.
+Yield Parameters